 The use of the Locomotive in its original configuration is key to the educational, preservation, or historical experience.

-“Historic Railroad Fleet” means all applicable Historic Locomotives used by a Historic Railroad operating under a Historic Railroad Low-Use Exemption throughout the reporting period.
+“Historic Railroad Fleet” means all applicable Historic Locomotives used by a Historic Railroad Operating under a Historic Railroad Low-Use Exemption throughout the reporting period.

-“Historic Railroad” means any entity that has the primary purpose of exhibiting or operating one or more Historic Locomotives.
+“Historic Railroad” means any entity that has the primary purpose of exhibiting or Operating one or more Historic Locomotives.

-“Idling” means the Locomotive Engine is running while the locomotive is stationary.
-A Locomotive Operating in a zero emission (ZE) Configuration is exempted from this definition.
+“Idling” means the Locomotive Engine is running while the Locomotive is stationary.

 “Industrial Locomotive” means a Locomotive Operated by an Industrial Operator.